barbsandor/barbsandor/README.md

 - 👋 Hi, I’m @barbsandor
 - 👀 I’m interested in almost everything.
 - 🌱 I’m currently learning finance, maths, statistics.
-- 💞️ I’m looking to collaborate on modelling, pricing, hedging financial products.
+- 💞️ I’m looking to collaborate on pricing, hedging financial products.
-- 📫 You can reach me by e-mail or facebook.com/augusztusi/.
+- 📫 You can reach me by e-mail barbara.sandor93@gmail.com.

 <!---
 barbsandor/barbsandor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.